Why Do I Keep Dreaming About My Ex?

 You miss your ex

-One of the most obvious reasons you may be dreaming about your ex is that you could be holding onto the past due to lingering love or similar wonderful feelings from long ago, even if you’re in a relationship with a new current partner.
+One of the most obvious reasons you may be dreaming about your ex is that you could be holding onto the past due to lingering love for your ex or similar wonderful feelings from long ago, even if you’re in a relationship with a new current partner.
 If you’re still thinking about them during your waking hours, that fixation may follow you into your dreams.
 This doesn’t mean you necessarily want to get back together with them, although it could.
 Instead, it could simply mean that you miss some elements of your relationship, or the familiarity and comfort it may have provided.

-You want closure to prepare for future relationships
+You want closure

 Ilona Titova/EyeEm

-You’re remembering trauma/other painful memories
+You’re remembering trauma

 If you experienced trauma while you were with your ex, such as abuse, your subconscious mind may be attempting to process it through your dreams.
-This could be happening because you weren't able to deal with your abusive ex in the moment, or because you fear a similar situation occurring again with a new partner in future relationships.
+This could be happening because you weren't able to deal with your abusive ex in the moment, or because you have fear about a similar situation occurring again with a new partner in future relationships.
 Note that nightmares can be a symptom of post-traumatic stress disorder (PTSD), so if you experienced trauma in the past and are showing other signs of this mental health condition now, it’s typically recommended that you meet with a mental health professional like a certified dream analyst, for evaluation and support.

-You recently saw your ex in waking life
+You recently saw your ex

 Sometimes, the reason you may be dreaming of your ex can be as simple as you happened to see them during your waking hours in your real life.
 Perhaps you ran into them at the store, saw a post of theirs on social media, passed by a favorite restaurant you used to eat at together, or even received a call or message from them.
 Regardless of whether you have positive or negative feelings about your ex at the time, when this happens, it can bring up those memories, cause you to feel uncomfortable, and affect your dreams.

-You’re feeling similar emotions about them
+You’re feeling similar emotions about your ex

 Another reason your ex appeared in your dream could be that something you’re currently experiencing reminds you of your time with them.
-For example, if you experienced low self-esteem during your relationship because of how they treated you and you’ve started feeling the same way with a new partner in your current relationship, your mind could be making those connections unconsciously.
+For example, if you experienced low self-esteem during your relationship because of how your ex treated you and you’ve started feeling the same way with a new partner in your current relationship, your mind could be making those connections unconsciously.
 Or possibly they have a similar bad habit that bothers you.
 The same could happen as a result of a positive or neutral memory too, like attending an event with a friend or your current partner now that you had previously attended with your ex.

-You’re moving on from your past relationship
+You’re moving on from your ex

 It can be helpful in the process of interpreting your dream to think about how you felt while you were having it right after you wake.
 Were you afraid, angry, upset, confused, or at peace?
-Analyzing these emotions related to a dream about an ex might give you insight into how you feel about them now.
+Analyzing these emotions related to a dream about an ex might give you insight into how you feel about your ex now.

 iStock